Azure/application-gateway-kubernetes-ingress/docs/how-tos/lets-encrypt.md

     name: letsencrypt-staging
     spec:
     acme:
-        # You must replace this email address with your own.
+        # You MUST replace this email address with your own.
         # Let's Encrypt will use this to contact you about expiring
         # certificates, and issues related to your account.
         email: <YOUR.EMAIL@ADDRESS>

         # ACME server URL for Let’s Encrypt’s staging environment.
         # The staging environment will not issue trusted certificates but is
         # used to ensure that the verification process is working properly
         # before moving to production
         server: https://acme-staging-v02.api.letsencrypt.org/directory

         privateKeySecretRef:
         # Secret resource used to store the account's private key.
         name: example-issuer-account-key

         # Enable the HTTP-01 challenge provider
         # you prove ownership of a domain by ensuring that a particular
         # file is present at the domain
+        solvers:
-        http01: {}
+        - http01:
+            ingress:
+                class: azure/application-gateway
     EOF
     ```